dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Again, the object schema must match what is in the version being set **UNLESS** it is a conditional value.

 All clients are required to include that custom header with their targeted API version.
-If it is omitted, or left out, a *Default* Version can be used, which is essentially just
+If it is omitted, or left out, a *Default* Version can be used.
+This is when the API service will apply a default version for all incoming requests.

 If the API version is not included, a Status Code of 400-Bad Request and an relevant message describing the issue must be returned to the client.